goodolcuppa/typr/README.md

 -e, --extract:
     Use a text file as an extract to type from.
 -z, --zen:
     Enables zen mode, preventing all stats from being displayed and providing a minimal experience.
+This overrides the `default_zen` value in the configuration file.
+-v, --verbose:
+    Disables zen mode, displaying stats.
+This overrides the `default_zen` value in the configuration file.
 -t, --timer [TIMER] (default):
     Uses a timer if a dictionary is used.
 A time in seconds can be specified, or defaults to `60`.
 -w, --words [WORDS]: